Petr Mrázek: Detroit Red Wings

 On 16 April 2015, Mrázek made his Stanley Cup playoffs debut against the Tampa Bay Lightning.
 In his first playoff game, he posted 44 saves on 46 shots to help lead the Red Wings to a 3–2 win.
 On 21 April, Mrázek posted his first career playoff shutout in a 3–0 win.
 On 25 April, Mrázek had another playoff shutout, a 4–0 win.
 He became the 14th Red Wings goaltender to post two shutouts in one playoff series, and only the third rookie goaltender to do so, following Earl Robertson in 1937 and Harry Lumley in 1945.
 Among NHL rookie goaltenders who started more than 15 games, Mrázek placed third in wins, second in goals-against average, first in save percentage and second in shutouts.
 Following the 2014–15 season, Mrázek was named the Detroit Red Wings Rookie of the Year by the Detroit Sports Broadcasters Association, now known as Detroit Sports Media.

 Mrázek was named the NHL Second Star of the Week for the week ending 11 January 2016.
 During that time, Mrázek went 3–0–0 with a .67 GAA and .978 save percentage.
 Mrázek's GAA ranks sixth among NHL goalies with as many games played.
 This season, in 28 games played, Mrázek has posted a 15–8–3 record with a 2.16 GAA and .930 save percentage.
 Only Washington's Braden Holtby (.932) and Florida's Roberto Luongo (.931) have better save percentages among goalies who have logged as many games played.

-On 27 July 2016, the Red Wings opted to not renew Mrázek to a two-year contract extension due to a breach of the morals clause in his contract.
-On 1 July 2016 Petr Mrazek was arrested and charged with assault for an attack on his wife Tiffany.
-He hit her, pushed her to the ground, and choked her in the front yard of their home in Grosse Pointe.